 The squadron or individual aircraft will then receive the following commands.

-The spaceship will proceed to the aircraft's position.
-This command is only available for individual aircraft.
+A spacecraft moves to the position of the aircraft.
+This command is available only for individual aircraft.

 Aircraft have two fuel supplies: tactical and reserve.
 Reserve fuel allows the aircraft to travel nearly unlimited distances at reduced speed, while tactical fuel is necessary for missions.
 The aircraft doesn't need to save fuel for return to the mothership.